tkngch/dirichlet-process-mixture-model/README.md

 approximations.
 More details are found in the papers listed below.

 - Anderson, J. R. (1991).
 The adaptive nature of human categorization.
-  Psychological Review, 98, 409-429.
+  *Psychological Review, 98,* 409-429.

 - Sanborn, A. N., Griffiths, T. L., & Navarro, D. J. (2010).
-Rational approximations to rational models: alternative algorithms for category learning.
-Psychological Review, 117, 1144-1167.
+Rational approximations to rational models: alternative algorithms for category learning. *Psychological Review, 117,* 1144-1167.

 ## Files

 - dpmm: main script for the model.
-- main: Example usage of dpmm.
+- main: example usage of dpmm.
 - test_dpmm: simulates the model and compares the results against what has been reported.
-- libdpmm_r: interface for R. Example usage is in script.R
+- libdpmm_r: example interface for R.
+- script.R: shows how to use libdpmm_r.

 ## Dependencies